Sushant-Banjara/sushant-banjara.github.io/research.md

 * **The Economic Costs of Climate Change From Ecosystem Disruptions: Evidence From Forest Defoliation Outbreaks in the United States** <br>
    *With Eyal Frank, Greg Dwyer, and Andrew M. Liebhold*

 * **When Do Incentives for Preemptive Action Erode Gains from Policy?
-Studying the Effectiveness of the Endangered Species Act**
+Studying the Effectiveness of the Endangered Species Act** <br>
    *With Eyal Frank and Anouch Missirian*